Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 title: For loops
 ---

 Many people do pattern matching instead of understanding.
-Here are some common things that will be tested:
+Here are some common things that will be tested

 ## JS and Java learners understands that they can count up and down